The Erewash Valley Talking News (incorporating the Long Eaton & District Talking Newspaper)

 Using Our Service

-Our Talking Newspaper is available free of charge to people with Visual Impairments.
+Our Talking News is available free of charge to people with Sight Impairments.
 Each edition is sent by post on a USB Memory Stick.
 Royal Mail supply all postage Free of Charge.
 If you do not have a suitable Memory Stick Player, we can supply one free of charge.
 If you, or a friend or relative, would like to use our service, please contact us Martin Sykes on [email protected] or mobile 07970 914930

 • Step 1 - Sign-up (Our service is totally free)